ashneetrathore/Fabflix/README.md

 Developer(s): Ashneet Rathore\
 Based on assignment instructions from Prof. Chen Li

+Fabflix is a full-stack movie marketplace with search, browse, and (mock) purchase functionality for 16,000+ movies.
+The application features a complex, layered architecture with persistent data storage, and was designed with scalability and security in mind.
+Users can explore the movie collection using various filters, view detailed information about movies and actors, add titles to a shopping cart, and complete a digital purchase using a credit card.
+The application also includes employee-access features to add new movies or actors to the database.

 **Tech Stack** | Java, MySQL, JavaScript, HTML, Bootstrap, Apache Tomcat, Docker, Kubernetes, AWS EC2, Google Cloud, IntelliJ IDEA, Maven, JMeter